paritytech/substrate/docker/README.md

 The image can be used by passing the selected binary followed by the appropriate tags for this binary.

-To get started to pass the `--help flag`.
+Your best guess to get started is to pass the `--help flag`.
 Here are a few examples:

 - `./run.sh substrate --version`
 - `./run.sh subkey --help`